Filco306/ML-Implementations/README.md

 # ML-Implementations
 Side project worked on when there is time.
-Intention is to implement algorithms from scratch and visualize, preferrably with 2D-data.
+Intention is to implement algorithms and models from scratch and sometimes visualize  with 2D-data.

 Still not commented sufficiently.
 Will be done when time is sufficient.